🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’‰ Healthcare Affordability + 6.5 -- 25 Public healthcare is heavily subsidized for residents, but digital nomads on standard visas may face out-of-pocket costs or rely on private travel insurance.
-Costs are moderate compared to global hubs but can be high for non-residents requiring specialized private consultations.
+πŸ’‰ Healthcare Affordability + 5.9 -- 25 Public healthcare is subsidized for residents, but digital nomads on visitor visas may face moderate costs for non-urgent care; private insurance is advisable.

 🌿 CLIMATE & ENVIRONMENT